Stunning Blue 1976 Lamborghini Countach ‘Periscopica’ for Sale

 I’ve seen Countachs in typical supercar colors like red and yellow, but never one as beautiful as this epic Blue Tahiti LP400 that’s currently up for sale.
 The “Periscopica” designation was given to just 160 Countach models which used a light channel in the roof to direct light towards its rear view mirror – to provide just the tiniest bit of rear visibility, instead of the usual method of opening its scissor doors and sitting on the sill while looking backwards.

-The classified listing includes zero details on the car’s history, other than the fact that it’s a 1976 model.
+The classified listing includes few details on the car’s history, other than the fact that it’s a 1976 model, and that it has 15845 km (~9845 mi) on its odometer.
 You can see from the pictures though that it has a proper 3.9-liter 12-cylinder Lambo engine in back, a slick white and blue interior, and a gated manual transmission.
 When it shipped from the factory, it was spec’d to make 375 bhp @ 8,000 RPM.